rpgjackson14/MACD-Testing/README.md

 # MACD-Testing
 Takes Yahoo finance data from the given ticker variable and downloads, analyses and back-tests with a given sum, utilizing 5% of the portfolio each trade.

+It also utilises matplotlib to give very basic graphics detailing the stragegy and why it is a loser by itself.

 Download Instructions.